 For 82 years, the NDSA has had the good fortune of being stocked with members who have a deep and abiding passion for producing livestock, for being good stewards of the land and for building upon the rich and proud heritage of ranching.
 Many NDSA members will be remembered for their kind words, their generous spirits and their vision for the future of the cattle industry.

-Haadem’s friends and family have decided to honor his memory with a commemorative portrait in the NDSA’s Memorial Hall.
-He is the 10th person to be recognized with the tribute since the North Dakota Stockmen’s Foundation (NDSF) was launched in 2008.
+Haadem’s friends and family honored his memory with a commemorative portrait in the NDSA’s Memorial Hall.

 “Tilman was one of the kindest people I have ever met,” Schmidt said.
 “He had a smile for everyone and was an exceptional student of cattle.
-He thoroughly enjoyed going to a bull sale, no matter the breed,” Schmidt added.
+He thoroughly enjoyed going to a bull sale, no matter the breed.”

 Haadem was born Oct.
 5, 1940, in Bismarck, the son of Roy and Gladys Haadem.
 He graduated from Tappen High School in 1958, enlisted in the Army a year later and was stationed in Germany until he was honorably discharged in 1962.